The 100 Greatest Memes Ever, Ranked

 33. Squinting Fry

 Who would've thought that a random screengrab from Futurama's "The Lesser of Two Evils" would become so meme-orable (ahem)?
-Probably not Fry, but here he is anyway, still being used as a macro stand-in for confusion and moments of "I see what you did there."
+Probably not Fry, but here he is anyway, still being used as a macro stand-in for suspicious moments and confusion.

 32. "Gangnam Style"

 Earwormy passages?
 Easy dance moves?
 Absurd imagery?
 Carefully crafted satire of something loosely analogous to South Korea's 1%?
 All of the above?
 We've already tried, and failed, to figure out exactly why Psy's "Gangnam Style" is so popular and immortal.
-But verging on 3 billion views, Cho Soo-hyun's cheesy horse trot-filled music video has proven it will live on in internet history books for the rest of time.
+But having surpassed 4 billion views, Cho Soo-hyun's cheesy horse trot-filled music video has proven it will live on in internet history books for the rest of time.
 Just accept it.

 31. ??? --> Profit!